thesheff17/ansible_examples/README.md

 diff -bur ansible_examples_1_0 ansible_examples_2.0
 ```

 Upgrade the code when you want to with the changes you want.
-Sumbit
+If you see a problem submit an issues [here.](https://github.com/thesheff17/ansible_examples/issues)

 # which operating system does this support?
 This assumes you will be running the latest Ubuntu Long Term Support (LTS) Version.
-At this time this is called: <br/>`Ubuntu 24.04 codename: noble`
+At this time this is called: <br/>`Ubuntu 24.04 code name: noble`

 This is the only os I will be testing on.
 I'm sure these scripts could be adobted to another os.
 I want to make sure this is as stable as possible and testing time is limited.
-I will be sticking to ubuntu.